These U.S. metros saw the highest, lowest inflation in 2021 - NewsBreak

 When it comes to major metropolitan areas, Atlanta-Sandy Springs-Roswell saw the greatest inflation hike during 2021, 9.8% according to U.S. Bureau of Labor Statistics numbers, while San Francisco-Oakland-Hayward – home to some of the steepest real estate prices in the country – saw the lowest, 4.2%.

-The Phoenix-Mesa-Scottsdale and St. Louis areas also saw some of the highest inflation rates in 2021, at 9.7 and 8.3%, respectively.These states will increase their minimum wages in 2022
+The Phoenix-Mesa-Scottsdale and St. Louis areas also saw some of the highest inflation rates in 2021, at 9.7 and 8.3%, respectively.See how your state’s minimum wage stacks up after 2022’s increases

 Inflation and tangled supply chains have seeped into nearly every nook of the economy, forcing consumers and businesses to make painful decisions that many of them have never had to contemplate before.
 With the government reporting Thursday that consumer inflation reached 7.5% over the past year — a 40-year high — the acceleration of prices is leaving few unscathed.